You certainly don't get anywhere if you just drift.

-The conditioning I had been living with that included not saying what I thought, not standing my ground, not being open to the possibility I could do anything I wanted, was evaporating in the heat.
+The conditioning I had been living with that included not speaking up: not saying yes to what i wanted, or no to what i didn't, what I thought, not standing my ground, not being open to the possibility I could do anything I wanted, was evaporating in the heat.

 Without this fire in my practice I would not be writing this today.
 If I am ever unsure of something, I know the place to listen and to act from: Inside.

-I have practiced and studied with teachers that share this focus.
-Since 2013 I have been training to teach yoga I have studied intensively with Leila Sadeghee since 2008 and in 2014 began my teacher training with her and Tara Judelle.
+I have practiced and studied with teachers that make me feel this in my own body that have a mastery of movement and the human body.
+Since 2013 I have been training to teach yoga I have studied intensively with Leila Sadeghee since 2008 and in 2014 began my teacher training with her, Bridget Luff and Tara Judelle.
 I am accredited as a 200 hours qualified Yoga teacher with Yoga Alliance UK, and studied therapeutics with Ross Rayburn, I am studying Restorative Yoga.
 I have studied meditation with Sally Kempton and yoga mythology and fearlessness with Sianna Sherman.
 I am part of a huge tribe of like hearted yogis called the European Yogi Nomads.

 My classes are uplifting and strengthening, soulful and grounding.
 Regular attendance with me will not just upshift your yoga practice but it will bring you into a deeper relationship with your soul/heart.
 Re-charge your energy or wring out the tension in your body and mind lets practice connecting with the soul and feel into our deepest hearts desires.